 Table Topics Master

 Purpose: To lead a spirited and fast-paced session that requires participating members to speak for one to two minutes on a selected topic.
-There are two major purposes for the Table Topics session: Promote the improvement of impromptu speeches, and ensure that as many people at the meeting as possible participate.
-This is especially important for those who do not have a scheduled speaking, evaluation or functionary role during the meeting.
+There are two major purposes for the Table Topics session: Promote the improvement of impromptu speaking, and ensure that as many people at the meeting as possible participate.
+This is especially important for those who do not have a scheduled speaking, evaluation, or functionary role during the meeting.

-- Bring 6 to 10 interesting topical questions to ask which are preferably appropriate to the theme of the meeting.
+- Bring 6 to 10 interesting topical questions to ask, which are preferably appropriate to the theme of the meeting.
 When choosing your questions, select ones that will inspire the speakers to expound on them and give their opinions.
 Phrase each question in such a way that the speaker will know clearly what you want them to talk about.
 Avoid grandstanding and taking up too much time with preliminary comments; get to your questions quickly.

 - For the benefit of both Members and Guests, the Table Topics Master will briefly explain how the Table Topics session will proceed.
 Include information on the time as follows:

-- Each speaker must respond to the topic and speak for a minimum of 1 minute with a two minute maximum.
+- Each speaker must respond to the topic and speak for a minimum of 1 minute with a two-minute maximum.